abu-bakrr/MiniTaskerBot3/replit.md

 - Merchant IDs (public) can be stored in `config/settings.json`
 - All webhooks verify signatures/authentication before processing
 - Order totals are calculated server-side from database prices (never trusting client data)

+## Telegram Notifications

+The system sends order notifications to the admin via Telegram bot.

+### Configuration
+- **`config/settings.json`** under `telegramNotifications`:
+  - `enabled` - Boolean to enable/disable notifications
+  - `adminChatId` - Telegram chat ID to receive notifications (can also use TELEGRAM_ADMIN_CHAT_ID env var)
+- **Environment Variables (required):**
+  - `TELEGRAM_BOT_TOKEN` - Bot token from @BotFather (stored as secret, NEVER in config files)

+### Notification Content
+Each new order triggers a message containing:
+- Order ID and creation timestamp
+- Customer name and phone number
+- Delivery address
+- Complete list of ordered products with quantities and prices
+- Order total and payment method
+- Receipt photo attached (if card transfer payment)

+### Setup
+1. Create a bot via [@BotFather](https://t.me/BotFather) on Telegram
+2. Get the bot token and set `TELEGRAM_BOT_TOKEN` environment variable
+3. Get your chat ID (start the bot and use [@userinfobot](https://t.me/userinfobot) or similar)
+4. Set `adminChatId` in `config/settings.json`
+5. Set `enabled: true` in `telegramNotifications` config

 ## External Dependencies